-Tyson Murphy applies skills learnt in his MBA to social enterprise development in the Aboriginal health sector.
+Tyson Murphy applies the skills he gained during his postgraduate business studies to benefit social enterprise in the Aboriginal health sector.

 "Working in Aboriginal health brings together two of my close interests: learning more about the vibrant and rich culture of Aboriginal Australia, and my passion for the health field.

 I completed a degree in health promotion at another university and worked in the Aboriginal health sector for more than ten years.